-- Dental Problems: Gingivitis, abscessed teeth, broken teeth, and other dental problems can cause oral pain and drooling.
+- Dental Problems: Gingivitis, abscessed tooth roots, broken teeth, and other dental problems can cause oral pain and drooling.
 These issues require veterinary attention and often oral surgery to be resolved.

 - Tumors: Growths in the mouth, esophagus, and stomach may result in excessive drooling.
 Surgery will be necessary to remove them if they are operable.

 - Foreign Bodies: If a dog eats something it shouldn't eat and it causes an obstruction, this is referred to as having "a foreign body."
-The foreign body may cause drooling because of the dog's inability to properly move things through the digestive tract, due to a blockage or intussusception.
+A dog with a foreign body obstruction may drool because of the dog's inability to properly move things through the digestive tract.
 Surgery or endoscopy is often needed to remove the foreign body if your dog is unable to naturally eliminate it.

-- Toxins: Some toxins—such as those found in certain houseplants, and both in and on toads—can cause a dog to hypersalivate if they lick or eat them.
+- Toxins: Some toxins—such as those found in certain houseplants, and both in and on toads—are irritating to the mouth and will cause a dog to hypersalivate if they lick or eat them.

-- Trauma: If your dog has an injury in its mouth, such as a burn from chewing on an electrical cord or an ulceration from a caustic chemical, excessive drooling may occur due to pain.
+- Trauma: If your dog has an injury in its mouth such as a burn from chewing on an electrical cord, an ulceration from a caustic chemical, or a stick stuck between the teeth, excessive drooling may occur due to pain.

 Treatment of Excessive Drooling in Dogs

-Depending on the root cause of the excessive drooling, you may not have to do anything for the drooling to stop.
+Depending on the root cause of the excessive drooling, your dog may not require any treatment for the drooling to stop.
+The drooling may resolve with a snack or once enticing smells go away.
 But if the drooling is due to a medical concern, you'll need to correct the issue for the salivation to cease.
-Medications to decrease nausea, treat pain, and absorb toxic chemicals may be necessary to treat the drooling.
+Medications to decrease nausea, treat pain, and counteract toxic chemicals may be necessary to treat the drooling.
 In other cases, surgery to remove a foreign body, tumor, or diseased tooth may be required before the drooling will stop.

 How to Prevent Excessive Drooling in Dogs

 Saliva serves a purpose in normal swallowing, mouth lubrication, dental health, and digestion, so you won't want to eliminate it altogether, but you can do a few things to prevent problems that result in excessive drooling.
-By providing proper at-home dental care, you can help keep your dog's teeth healthy and avoid drooling issues that may occur due to dental disease.
-By being vigilant about picking up items that could potentially cause a foreign body if your dog eats it, and keeping all toxic houseplants and rodenticides out of reach of your dog, you may be able to avoid medical issues that result in drooling.
+By providing proper at-home dental care and having your vet perform regular cleanings, you can help keep your dog's teeth healthy and avoid drooling issues that develop with dental disease.
+By being vigilant about picking up items that could potentially cause a foreign body obstruction, and keeping all toxic houseplants and chemicals out of reach of your dog, you may be able to avoid medical issues that result in drooling.
 Finally, by ensuring your dog can't chew on any cords or cables, you may avoid serious oral burns that can cause excessive drooling.